-Symptoms of hyperthyroidism are similar to those caused by toxic multinodular goiter, and the typical pattern of development is from a compensated autonomously functioning nodule to overt hyperthyroidism: Figure 5.6-9.
+Symptoms of hyperthyroidism are similar to those caused by toxic multinodular goiter, and the typical pattern of development is from a compensated autonomously functioning nodule to overt hyperthyroidism: see Figure 5.6-9.

 Diagnosis is based on radionuclide thyroid scintigraphy.
 Clinical examination and ultrasonography reveal a solitary nodule.
 TSH secretion can be decreased (but still within normal limits) or suppressed (subclinical or overt hyperthyroidism [see Thyrotoxicosis]).

-The treatment of choice is radioiodine therapy (Table 5.6-6).
+The treatment of choice is radioiodine therapy (see Table 5.6-6).
 Due to low serum TSH levels, iodine uptake of the thyroid parenchyma is inhibited (therefore, the risk of developing posttreatment hypothyroidism is low).
-Radioiodine therapy should be started after discontinuation of thionamides and when serum TSH levels are <0.1 mIU/L. In patients with indications for fine-needle biopsy (see Nontoxic Multinodular Goiter), the biopsy should not be performed within 1 to 2 weeks before the radioiodine therapy, as it may cause transient inhibition of iodine uptake by the nodule.
+Radioiodine therapy should be started after discontinuation of thionamides and when serum TSH levels are <0.1 mIU/L. In patients with indications for fine-needle biopsy (see Nontoxic Multinodular Goiter), the biopsy should not be performed within 1 to 2 weeks before radioiodine therapy, as it may cause transient inhibition of iodine uptake by the nodule.
 Serum TSH levels should be monitored and follow-up ultrasonography performed to evaluate the size of the nodule every 6 to 12 months.
-In some centers, ethanol injections into the nodule are used with satisfactory outcomes.
+In some centers ethanol injections into the nodule are used with satisfactory outcomes.